A rich and hearty mushroom, tomato, and red wine ragù perfect for a cold winter day.

 - 3 bay leaves

-- 1 pound button mushrooms, finely chopped (see note above)
+- 1 pound button mushrooms, finely chopped (see note)

 - 12 ounces shiitake mushrooms, stems discarded, caps finely chopped